ezazconf/src/README.md

 ## Additional tool
 We add several script that we used for the project.
 There are log collection tool, alert making tool, customized log making tool in Linux, CVE reproducing tool and missing detail checking tool.

+## POC used in our project
+We collect POCs from git repositories.
+There are information about 8 CVE and POC for them.
+More details are in the folder.